dolutattoo/Theme-linden_inventory/README.md

   - ItemBox is brighter when you hover it
   - When you hover the amount section, you can scroll by 10 unit by hodling `Control` key

+ ## How to install
+  drag & drop the html folder into linden_inventory resource (do not replace, you'll get missing files)

  ## Preview
   https://streamable.com/gj3pbv